Kevin Grant, chair (on leave spring 2017)

 South African history from the Dutch settlement in 1652 to the development of a multiracial democracy after 1994.
 Reading and discussions will focus on the colonial experience of South Africa, emphasizing issues of labor, race, and gender.
 These issues will be explored through the experiences of indigenous peoples, migrant laborers, the 'coloured' community, Afrikaners, and British settlers.
 Then we will examine how civil rights activists attempted to bridge the divides of South Africa, while struggling against the brutal oppression of the segregationist apartheid regime.
 Not open to students who have taken H278

 An interdisciplinary exploration of Asian cultures through cities in China, India and Japan from early times to the 20th century.
 Examines the history and geography of greater Asia; its diverse peoples and their philosophical and literary traditions; their religious and commercial practices; and their art.
 (Writing-intensive.)
+(Same as Asian Studies 180.)
 Maximum enrollment, 20.
-Trivedi and Wilson.

 Late Antiquity and the Early Middle Ages.